ius-csg/cslabs-backend/doc/deployment.md

 Currently, the actions runner only handles deployment of new versions of the software.
 On a fresh machine, the first deployment will have to be done manually.
 After that, subsequent deployments will be automatically handled by the actions runner.
-These deployments are set up to trigger automatically when a pull request is merged to either the dev or main branch.
-The workflow will automatically determine which environment to deploy to based on which branch triggered the job.
+These deployments are set up to trigger automatically when a pull request is merged to the dev branch or when a release is published to the repos.
+The workflow will automatically determine which environment to deploy to based on which condition triggered the job.